trggr/botsad/README.md

     p2  (subs p1 (index-of p1 "<article>") (index-of p1 "</article>"))

 Step 3.
-There are 10 blocks of information in each article.
+There are several blocks of information in each article.
 The blocks are separated by tags "div class=".
-The variable P3 is an array of size 10.
-Each element is a string representing on of the blocks.
-The first block is not important and we discard it.
-Now P4 is an array of only 9 elements.
+Now P4 is an array of only 9 elements, and each element is a string representing one of the blocks.

     p3  (split p2 #"<div class=")
     p4  (rest p3)